TSVer: A Benchmark for Fact Verification Against Time-Series Evidence: Annotation Process

 \subsection{Claim-Evidence Pre-Alignment}

 Aligning collected claims with relevant time-series evidence presents some major challenges; in many cases, identifying the correct time series can be as difficult as verifying the claim itself.
-Time-series data often include semantically related but distinct indicators (e.g., "Cumulative CO${2}$ Emissions", "Per-capita CO${2}$ Emissions", and "CO$_{2}$ Emissions"), and for some indicators, data may be available from multiple sources (e.g., "ILO Unemployment Rate" vs. "IMF Unemployment Rate").
+Time-series data often include closely related but distinct indicators (e.g., "Cumulative CO$_{2}$ Emissions", "Per-capita CO$_{2}$ Emissions", and "CO$_{2}$ Emissions"), and for some indicators, data may be available from multiple sources (e.g., "OECD Tax Revenue as Share of GDP" vs. "UNU-WIDER Tax Revenue as Share of GDP").
 Furthermore, most claims require alignment with multiple time series to be adequately verified (see Figure~\ref{fig:claimexample}).

 Given this complexity, we opted to leave the final alignment of claims with evidence to human annotators (see Section~\ref{sec:annotation-study}).
 However, to reduce annotation effort and ensure consistency, we introduced a pre-alignment step.
 Specifically, we grouped time series into semantic categories using the OWID taxonomy and matched claims to these groups using keyword-based heuristics.
 For example, claims containing the term "emissions" were pre-aligned with all time series in the "Environment" category.
 Claims that could not be aligned with any group were excluded from the dataset.